IGH Institute Advisory Board Members – Biographies

 Canada Research Chair, Tier 1, Black Women’s Health in Canada

-Dr. Etowa is a professor and Canada Research Chair in the School of Nursing at the University of Ottawa.
+Dr. Josephine Etowa, PhD, RN, RM, FWACN, FAAN, FCAN, FCAHS, is a professor and Canada Research Chair in the School of Nursing at the University of Ottawa.
 She is a global leader in research and action to reduce health inequities faced by Black communities and transform health systems in Canada and abroad.
 She is past holder of OHTN Chair in Black Women’s HIV Prevention and care (2020-2024).
 Dr. Etowa is secretary of the Stephen Lewis Foundation for HIV/AIDs in Africa Board of Directors, and holder of the Loyer-DaSilva Research Chair in Public Health Nursing and founding member and past president of the Health Association of African Canadians.

 Dr Etowa’s community-based research program consists of studies on Black women’s health, health equity, perinatal health, COVID-19, HIV/AIDS, nurses’ work life, and community nursing.
-Her work has contributed to understanding the determinants of health inequities and healthcare access, and influenced health policy in Canada and abroad.
+Her work has contributed to understanding the determinants of health inequities and healthcare access, and innovative solutions to address health inequities along ethno-racial lines, promote healthy behaviours for perinatal health, enhance cultural competence, and improve workforce diversity management influence health policy in Canada and abroad.
 She has mentored over 100 Black people in community, many of whom now hold influential positions in Canada’s provincial and federal governments.
 To further community-led action on health, her current research aims to develop best practice guidelines for research, data management, and knowledge mobilization to be genuinely led by Black communities.

 Her research studies are guided by intersectionality lens and population health promotion approach.
 Her anti-Black racism work has resulted in seminal contributions to Canadian health policy and bringing racism to the forefront of dialogues.
 She created and led African Caribbean and Black community National Expert Working Group to implement a national Black Canadian COVID-19 impact study.